Iraqis gather in Baghdad to mark anti-government protests anniversary

 The protests have shaken the country out of two years of relative calm following the defeat of Islamic State insurgents.

-Infighting between political parties clinging to power has fuelled the crisis and threatens to cause more unrest.
+Infighting between political parties clinging to power has fuelled the crisis and threatens to kindle more unrest.

 Last year's protests caused the resignation of Prime Minister Adel Abdul Mahdi, who was replaced in May by Mustafa al-Kadhimi, who pledged to investigate the deaths and incarceration of hundreds of protesters.

-But protesters on Thursday said they are giving the new government an ultimatum to meet their demands by Oct.
-25.
+Demonstrators on Thursday gave the government until Oct.
+25 to meet their demands by Oct.
+25 or face a general strike.

-Dressed in combat trousers and wearing a shirt with an image of a killed protester and a necklace made out of an empty tear gas canisters, the 24-year-old said he had four bullet wounds, and one of them had cost him his vision in his left eye.
+Dressed in combat trousers and wearing a shirt with an image of a slain protester and a necklace made out of an empty tear gas canister, the 24-year-old said he had four bullet wounds, and one of them had cost him his vision in his left eye.

-"Within 25 days if the government doesn't meet our demands we will hold a general strike," Makki added.
+Later on Thursday, dozens took to the streets in the southern cities of Diwaniyah and Najaf, waving the Iraqi flag and carrying photographs of demonstrators killed last year.

 ((amina.ismail@thomsonreuters.com; +20 2 2394 8114;))